When you receive confirmation that your course has been created by the LearningHub Support Desk, you will receive two course shells - the

 4. Select the Course

 5. Click the Course Settings dropdown

-Basic Information and fill out all the necessary information, including the Course Description, Target Audience, etc..
+Basic Information and fill out all the necessary information, including the Course Description, course contact, Target Audience, etc..

 7. Click Registration Rules